-Honors seminars are 3 credit hour discussion classes with limited enrollment, open only to students formally admitted to the Hutton Honors College.
-Many departments offer special sections of their courses for students in the Hutton Honors College too.
-The material covered in all of these is broader in scope or greater in depth than that of a regular course.
-Many different topics are offered and most honors courses may be applied toward general education requirements.
+Each semester the Hutton Honors College sponsors a variety of honors courses for qualified students.
+In addition to special sections of traditional departmental courses, the Hutton Honors College offers its own innovative seminar experiences.
+The material covered in these courses is broader in scope or greater in depth than that of a regular course.
+Many different course topics are offered, and many honors courses may be applied toward the General Education requirements.